 5 Reasons to Keep “Fat Burner” Supplements Away from Young Athletes

 Kids, teens, and adults are usually bombarded with media messages about weight loss at the beginning of the new year.
 Many young athletes face a double helping of this pressure because weight loss and/or fat loss is often touted as a path to improved athletic performance.
-While [this article] (link to Andrew’s article) provides advice on how to talk with a young athlete who expresses a desire to lose weight, it’s also important for parents and coaches to learn about some of the supplements kids may be tempted to use.
+While this article provides advice on how to talk with a young athlete who expresses a desire to lose weight, it’s also important for parents and coaches to learn about some of the supplements kids may be tempted to use.

 Ingredients to Watch Out For

 To be clear, there are no known dietary ingredients or supplement that measurably or consistently alter body composition or metabolism to result in loss of fat, or a change from fat to muscle.
 But there are several dietary ingredients that are often advertised to promote weight loss.
 In a 2006 study, it was revealed that 11% of US adolescents aged 14-19 have used weight loss supplements.
 However, weight loss products are fraught with false promises and health risks that should be evaluated seriously by parents and discussed with kids.
 Below is a table from a study published in 2003 listing ingredients that are commonly advertised in weight loss products.

 |Ingredients commonly found in weight loss products||Actions (or advertised actions)|